 You've probably heard the old adage, "You can't teach an old dog new tricks."
 But recent research in the field of neurology suggests that when it comes to the human brain, that's not true.
 It just may take a little more time and effort.

-Recent findings about neuroplasticity appear to confirm what many vision therapy experts have been saying for years: properly devised and administered programs of VT can cause neurological changes that can correct vision problems and improve visual performance.
+Recent findings about neuroplasticity appear to confirm what many vision therapy experts have been saying for years: Properly devised and administered programs of vision therapy can cause neurological changes that correct vision problems and improve visual performance.

 Some experts say certain anomalies associated with vision development, visual perception or vision function may be affected by neuroplasticity.
 If this is true, it's likely these same vision problems may be successfully treated with vision therapy.